joeaudette/cloudscribe.StarterKits/SimpleContent-SimpleAuth-nodb/README.md

 If you have questions or just want to be social, say hello in our gitter chat room.
 I try to monitor that room on a regular basis while I'm working, but if I'm not around you can leave  message.

+### Publishing

+Note that the .csproj settings are configured to exclude the nodb_storage folder from publishing.
+That folder is where the data is stored, so we generally don't want to overwrite production data when we redeploy.
+However for the first deployment you should add this folder manually.

 [![Join the chat at https://gitter.im/joeaudette/cloudscribe](https://badges.gitter.im/joeaudette/cloudscribe.svg)](https://gitter.im/joeaudette/cloudscribe?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)